rentavle/rentavle-sdk-python/README.md

 print(f"Total NFTs retrieved: {len(all_nfts)}")
 ```
 This approach allows you to efficiently retrieve all NFTs for a contract, regardless of the total number, by making multiple smaller requests and following the cursor pagination.

+## Terms Explanation

+1. rentavleItems: These are items that are rented or borrowed through Rentavle.
+When you fetch a list of NFTs for a specific contract, rentavleItems will include NFTs that are currently being rented or are available for rent through the Rentavle platform.

+2. havahItems: These are items that exist on the Havah chain.
+When fetching a list of NFTs for a specific contract, havahItems will return all NFTs on the Havah chain for that contract, regardless of whether they are involved in Rentavle transactions or not.

+For example, when you use the `getListOfNFTsByContract` function:
+- rentavleItems will contain NFTs that are part of the Rentavle ecosystem (rented, available for rent, etc.)
+- havahItems will contain all NFTs for that contract on the Havah chain, providing a complete view of the contract's NFTs.